|

 •Pain (if the optic nerve is involved)

-•Combination of symptoms from anterior, intermediate, and posterior uveitis
+•Combination of symptoms from anterior, intermediate, and posterior

 DETECTION AND DIAGNOSIS